soapboxfork/ombuds-spec/doc/record-encoding-formats.md

     Block #    : XXXXXX
     Block hash : 00000000000000cf6044ece29281718edad566543bb29f56889625481071f303

-* Encoding: When the combined data (serialized Ombuds identifier + serialized wirerecord) is less than 80 bytes in size, it can be encoded entirely within a null script.
+* Encoding: When the combined data (Ombuds Header + serialized wirerecord) is less than 80 bytes in size, it can be encoded entirely within a null script.
 To produce this script: add OP_RETURN, add size of data, add combined data.

 * Constraints: The entire encoded payload must be less than 80 bytes.